hydra-synth/hydra-synth/README.md

 ```
 {
   canvas: null, // canvas element to render to.
 If none is supplied, a canvas will be created and appended to the screen

-  pb: null, // an instance of rtc-patch-bay to use for networking

   autoLoop: true, // if true, will automatically loop using requestAnimationFrame.If set to false, you must implement your own loop function using the tick() method (below)